loadmi/Wyatt/README.md

 - File: `data/config.json`
 - Persisted keys: `currentPersona`, `llmProvider`, `openrouterModel`

+Notes:
+- The file is created automatically on first run if it does not exist.
+- Telegram accounts and sessions are stored here (redacted in API responses).

 On startup, the server loads this file and applies values (validated against available personas and supported providers/models).
 Editing or deleting the file resets to defaults.